raiden-network/raiden/ob-review/README.md

 ## How To introduce more inside out tests

 An incremental approach would be: if an integration test fails, ask yourself what could have been tested on a lower level to catch that problem earlier and write that test(s).
-Over time there will be a greater coverage on lower levels.
+Over time there will be a greater coverage of lower levels.

 If and when integration tests might be superfluous then is harder question to answer and I prefer to err on the side of testing too much than testing too little for a critical system (or critical part of a system).

-Splitting up the system into subsystems would make testing in isolation and direct interaction between them. e.g. this [issue](https://github.com/raiden-network/raiden/issues/3252) might be going into that direction.
+I think you are already doing (have done) that but splitting up the system into clear subsystems with clear interfaces makes testing in isolation and direct interaction between them easier and more lightweight.
+This [issue](https://github.com/raiden-network/raiden/issues/3252) gives me the feeling that things like that are already being considered.

 # Speeding up integration tests